NishanHolla/PlacementFormExtension/readme.md

-Here’s the updated `README.md` file with the new title and final line:

----

 # Placement Form AutoFill Extension

 We all know how tiring it can be to repeatedly fill in the same details on placement forms.
 This Chrome extension automates that process by pre-filling specific fields in Google Forms with your own details.
 You can easily customize the extension to suit your needs by adding your own data in `content.js`.